Tancata/phylo/ALE/README.md

 ### Usage/installation/dependency notes

 Unless otherwise indicated, these are simple Python 2.7.x scripts for parsing output from ALEml_undated runs, or for preparing input files for other programs, such as CONSEL (http://stat.sys.i.kyoto-u.ac.jp/prog/consel/).
 Some of these scripts were used in the analyses reported in Sheridan et al. (2020), as indicated below.
+The usage lines below assume the scripts are executable, but they can be also run by invoking python (or python2 on some systems) --- `python branchwise_numbers_of_events.py > DTLO_table`, for example.
+They should be run from a bash prompt on a Linux/UNIX system; Mac OS X should work but has not been tested.

-#### Quantify mechanisms of genome content change
+#### Estimate numbers and types of genome content change
 To produce a table with the number of duplications, transfers, losses and originations on each branch.
 Usage:
 From within a directory containing the ALE output files suffix “.uml_rec”: